-There was a time when the energy bar was something you forced down your throat to stay moving on the trail or setting up camp.
+There was a time when the energy bar was something you forced down your throat to stay moving on the trail or when setting up camp.
 It was a bland means to an energized end, rarely savored.
 Fortunately, those days are well behind us.

 Boasting a wide array of flavor options, Kind is all about variety.
 Nut enthusiasts will appreciate the generous use of almonds and peanuts while those with allergies can find a kick of energy elsewhere, such as in the company’s fruit bars.
-The flagship nut bars remain the best tasting, with sweet and salty combos like dark chocolate cherry cashew and caramel almond and sea salt.
+The flagship nut bars remain the best tasting, though, with sweet and salty combos like dark chocolate cherry cashew and caramel almond and sea salt.
 There are even ultra-seasonal options like the uber-autumnal caramel almond pumpkin spice bar.

 The most convenient of the bunch given their petite size, Verb’s lineup is made for an on-the-go mindset.
 Many of the ingredients are organic and the bars are vegan, powered by the caffeine that comes with using green tea.
 Better still, the flavors are thoughtful, including standouts like vanilla latte and lemon raspberry, the latter the result of a partnership with renowned chef Nick DiGiovanni.
 The bars function as great breakfast options when you’re running late, offering a noticeable bolt of energy.